Money Saving Strategies

 - Maintenance (get a phone number)

-As soon as you feel you've identified "the one", begin the booking process.
-Remember that most rental agreements will require a significant rental deposit and/or security deposit to protect the home owner.
+When you feel you've identified "the one", start the booking process.
+Do not forget that most rental agreements require a considerable rental down payment and/or security deposit to safeguard the rental home owner.

-Be sure you get the property manager's contact phone number and entry/exit procedures for your rental.
-We suggest storing the contact's details in your cell phone and wallet.
+Make sure that you get the manager's contact phone number and entry/exit procedures for your rental home.
+We suggest storing the contact's details in your smart phone and wallet.